Can you Lose Lipedema Fat? | What You Can Control

 3) Use Compression Garments

-Wearing compression can reduce swelling, improve mobility, and help you stay active for longer periods.
+Wearing compression for Lipedema can reduce swelling, improve mobility, and help you stay active for longer periods.
 It’s not very glamorous, but it works.
 Speak to a Lymphedema specialist for proper fittings and prescription support if you’re in the UK like me.
-You can use code LIPEDEMAANDME for 10% off the whole Lipoelastic compression range.
+You can use code LIPEDEMAANDME for 10% off the whole Lipoelastic website.

 4) Manual Lymphatic Drainage (MLD)

 This gentle massage technique supports your lymphatic system and can help with pain and swelling.
-Some women learn to self-administer MLD at home, while others go to a certified therapist.
+Some women learn to self-administer massage for Lipedema at home, while others go to a certified therapist.
 I do a combination of both, visiting a specialised MLD therapist once a month.

 5) Consider Liposuction (If Accessible)

-Liposuction for Lipedema (specifically water-assisted or tumescent lipo) can physically remove Lipedema fat.
-However, it’s expensive and often not covered by insurance.
+Lipedema Reduction Surgery (specifically water-assisted liposuction or VASER) can physically remove Lipedema fat.
+However, Lipedema surgery cost is expensive and often not covered by insurance.
 Surgery is a personal choice and needs lots of consideration.
-It’s important to consult with a surgeon experienced in treating Lipedema if you decide to explore this option.
+It’s important to consult with a specialist Lipedema surgeon experienced in treating Lipedema if you decide to explore this option.

 Your Mental Health Matters Too

-Living with a misunderstood condition can take a serious toll on your mental health.
+Lipedema can seriously affect mental health – living with a misunderstood condition for years takes a toll.
 The constant comments, unsolicited advice and feeling like your body is fighting you?
 It’s exhausting to say the least.

 You are not lazy.
 You are not broken.
 You are not alone.